laravel/docs/validation.md

 #### Specifying A Custom Message For A Given Attribute

-Sometimes you may wish to specify a custom error messages only for a specific field.
-You may do so using "dot" notation.
+Sometimes you may wish to specify a custom error message only for a specific field.
+You may do so using "dot notation".
 Specify the attribute's name first, followed by the rule:

     $messages = [
         'email.required' => 'We need to know your e-mail address!',